microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 * Arduino UNO
   * [Install the Communication Library](Arduino/)

-*Alternatively, any I<sup>2</sup>C master can be used with this example, however it may require extra programming or setup steps.*
+*Alternatively, any I<sup>2</sup>C controller can be used with this example, however it may require extra programming or setup steps.*

 ### With a 20-pin PIC16F15244 family device on a Curiosity LPC Board